npisanti/ofxPDSPPatches/README.md

 ofxPDSPPatches
 =====================================

 This is a set of high level classes that builds upon [ofxPDSP](https://github.com/npisanti/ofxPDSP).  [ofxWatchFile](https://github.com/nariakiiwatani/ofxWatchFile.git) is also required for some classes to work, but not on Android and iOS.
 All the classes have a `ofParameterGroup parameters` member that can be easily added to a gui for tweaking things faster in realtime.
-Some `ofx::patch::sequencer` loads text file in realtime and are updated when the text file changes.
+Some `ofx::patch::sequence` loads text file in realtime and are updated when the text file changes.

-Included `ofx::patch::sequencer`:
+Included `ofx::patch::sequence`:
 - `Euclidean` : euclidean rhythm generator
 - `Tracker` : file based tracker with probability for each step
 - `MarkovChain` : file based markov chain sequence